Social Security (United States): Demographic and revenue projections

-Increased spending for Social Security will occur at the same time as increases in Medicare, as a result of the aging of the baby boomers.
+Furthermore, increased spending for the Social Security program will occur at the same time as increases in demand for Medicare, as a result of the aging of the baby boomers.
 One projection illustrates the relationship between the two programs:

 From 2004 to 2030, the combined spending on Social Security and Medicare is expected to rise from 8% of national income (gross domestic product) to 13%.
 Two-thirds of the increase occurs in Medicare.